-If you’ve got a criminal case or conviction on your record, you know it can affect your life negatively.
-In this highly competitive and tough job market, a clear criminal record can mean the difference between getting a job you deserve, or settling for a job you can get.
+If you’ve got a criminal case such as drug crimes or conviction on your record, you know it can affect your life negatively.
+In this highly competitive and tough job market, a clear criminal record can mean the difference between getting a job you deserve or settling for a job you can get.
 It can also affect your ability to receive a loan or live in a decent neighborhood.
-To change this, you will need a criminal defense attorney who understands the process.
+To change this, you will need a Rhode Island expungement lawyer who understands the process.

 Many people are under the impression that simply because a criminal case against them was dismissed, was never filed after their arrest, or they were acquitted at trial, that their criminal history is clean.
 Put simply, it’s not true.
 If you were arrested-or like in many situations, simply charged-your criminal record most likely still contains details about your case.